qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 * `bpftool` is a generic utility written by Jakub Kicinski, and that can be used to interact with eBPF programs and maps from userspace, for example to show, dump, load, pin programs, or to show, create, pin, update, delete maps.
   It can also attach and detach programs to cgroups, and has JSON support.
+It keeps getting more and more features, and is expected to be the go-to tool for eBPF introspection and simple management.

 Read the comments at the top of the source files to get an overview of their usage.